Priyaneet315/E-LEARNING-PLATFORM-UI/README.md

 *MENTOR*: NEELA SANTOSH

 *DESCRIPTION OF THE TASK*:
-       The fourth task was to design a basic front-end interface for an e-learning platform using only HTML and CSS.
-The main goal was to create a multi-page layout that includes course listings, course details, progress tracking, and embedded video support.
-This would demonstrate how an e-learning platform might look and work from a user's perspective without using any complex design techniques.
+       The fourth task This project involved building a simple e-learning platform using basic HTML and CSS.
+The main goal was to create a two-page layout.
+The first page displays available courses, while the second page shows course details, including video content and progress tracking.

-The first step was to create the homepage (index.html).
-This page serves as the course listing screen, allowing users to see a list of available courses.
-For simplicity, three sample courses were included: HTML Basics, CSS for Beginners, and JavaScript Essentials.
-Each course has a brief description and a link to the course detail page.
-This layout simulates a real platform where students can browse available content.

-After the homepage was ready, a second page called course.html was developed.
-This page displays the course detail view.
-It provides more information about a specific course, in this case, HTML Basics.
-The page begins with a brief description of what the user will learn.
-Below that, a sample video is embedded using the basic <video> tag, showing that learning content can be delivered visually, as is common on e-learning platforms.

-Following the video section is a simple progress tracking system.
-Since no JavaScript or backend was permitted, progress is shown manually with a progress bar made using HTML and CSS.
-A container <div> represents the full progress bar, and a smaller inner <div> with a defined width (like 60%) visually indicates the user’s current progress in the course.

-For styling, a basic CSS file (style.css) was created.
-The design is minimal and uses standard HTML tags.
-No flexbox, grid, or JavaScript was implemented.
-Color choices create a clean and readable look, with a dark header and light background.
-Boxes are made with borders and padding to clearly separate each section.

-Overall, the front-end interface is interactive in terms of navigation and structure.
-Users can navigate between pages by clicking the links.
-The content is organized and easy to read, even with simple code.
-This project provided insight into how basic HTML and CSS can be used to create a usable and informative website layout.
-It also offered practical experience in structuring multi-page applications and embedding multimedia content.

-The deliverable is a styled and interactive front-end that features course listings, navigation, embedded video, and a progress display.
-It is ready to be expanded in the future by adding forms, user login, quizzes, or dynamic features using JavaScript or backend tools.
+The homepage is designed to feature a title at the top, followed by navigation links and a list of courses.
+Each course appears in a box that includes a heading, a short description, and a link to view the full course.
+Three sample courses are included: HTML Basics, CSS for Beginners, and JavaScript Essentials.

+The second page serves as the course detail page.
+It also has a title and navigation at the top.
+Below that, the course description appears.
+A sample video is embedded beneath the description to simulate a video lesson.
+After the video section, a progress bar displays how much of the course has been completed.

+Progress is shown in two ways.
+First, a line of text indicates the percentage, such as “Progress: 60%.”
+Below it, a horizontal bar displays the filled portion visually.
+The width of the filled bar adjusts using inline styling in the HTML, without any JavaScript.

+Styling is applied with an external CSS file.
+The design is simple and clean.
+The light background contrasts with dark text for readability.
+The top section features a dark background with white text, highlighting the platform name and making the navigation more visible.

+Course boxes are styled with a light border and padding to set them apart from other content.
+Margins create space between them.
+The layout is vertical, so everything stacks clearly on top of each other, allowing for easy navigation without advanced layout techniques.

+For the progress bar, a simple horizontal container serves as the background.
+Inside that container, another bar of a different color shows the progress level.
+The width of this filled section is adjusted manually to match the displayed percentage.

+This entire design was created without using any advanced CSS features.
+There were no flexbox, grid, animations, media queries, or JavaScript included.
+The project relies solely on basic layout and styling methods, such as colors, spacing, borders, and font sizes.
+Navigation occurs by linking between the two HTML pages.

+In summary, this project shows how to create a basic multi-page e-learning interface using only beginner-level HTML and CSS.
+It features a course listing, simple navigation, embedded video content, and a manual progress indicator.
+The structure is clear, easy to read, and ready to expand if needed.

 *OUTPUT: <img width="1201" height="783" alt="Image" src="https://github.com/user-attachments/assets/366b55aa-d3d6-402f-bae5-a70a728ac3f3" />
 <img width="1202" height="787" alt="Image" src="https://github.com/user-attachments/assets/cd1ec6ff-a6f6-4639-8ce6-e8266a0218a8" />